PHP is dead. Long live PHP.

 Team management

-as well as numerous features that are relevant for further development.
+Plus numerous utilities that are essential for ongoing development.

-Which Javascript or Rust framework can offer this?
+Which JavaScript or Rust framework offers all of this out of the box?
 None.
-In the Javascript world, the above points could certainly be achieved by merging numerous packages.
-But the time required is disproportionate to the speed and quality with which we can bootstrap a project with Laravel (PHP).
+In the JavaScript world you could cobble together the features listed above by combining dozens of packages.
+But the time and effort required is completely disproportionate to the speed and quality with which you can bootstrap a project using Laravel.

-With Laravel (and PHP), we skip that and go straight to solving our customers' problems.
-This is where the real added value comes from.
-Not from fast hot reloading or 2% more requests per second.
+With Laravel and PHP we skip the boilerplate and go straight to solving our customers' problems.
+That is where the real value is created -- not in fast hot reloading or 2% more requests per second.

-The hype around new technologies is often tempting.
-Microservices and containerisation and serverless architectures are still hot topics.
-But let's not be blinded by this hype.
-Yes, for some large companies and complex systems, microservices can make sense.
-But for small teams and projects, a monolithic approach is much better.
+The hype around new technologies is always tempting.
+Microservices, containerization, and serverless architectures remain hot topics.
+But let us not be blinded by the hype.
+Yes, for certain large enterprises and genuinely complex systems, microservices can make sense.
+For small teams and projects, however, a monolithic approach is far more practical.

-Microservices may offer theoretical advantages, but in practice they also bring with them a lot of overhead (= costs).
-The development and maintenance of microservices require more effort and resources.
-It takes specialised staff (in times of skills shortages) and a solid infrastructure to run them effectively.
-For small teams, this can be a huge burden that has a negative impact on progress and productivity.
+Microservices may offer theoretical benefits, but in practice they bring considerable overhead -- and overhead means cost.
+Developing and maintaining microservices demands more effort, more specialized staff (in an era of talent shortages), and a solid infrastructure to run effectively.
+For smaller teams this can become a massive burden that hurts both progress and productivity.

-So if you're not Netflix, you might as well do without microservices.
-And even Amazon is going back to a monolithic architecture and saving 90% of its costs.
+If you are not Netflix, you can very comfortably do without microservices.
+Even Amazon moved back to a monolithic architecture and cut 90% of its costs.

 Laravel and high availability

-Until 2021, Lumen existed as a microframework to provide enough speed for particularly performance-hungry use cases.
-This is no longer necessary today.
-The development of Lumen has been discontinued.
-With PHP-OPCache, solutions like Octance or Vapor as scaled hosting via AWS, almost any PHP workload can be handled.
+Until 2021, Lumen existed as a micro-framework designed to deliver extra speed for performance-critical use cases.
+That is no longer necessary.
+Lumen has been discontinued.
+With PHP OPCache, solutions like Octane, or Vapor for scalable hosting on AWS, virtually any workload can be handled by PHP.

 Doubts?

-But who am I to say all that?
-The founder of an agency specialising in Laravel and PHP?
-Is that credible?
-Of course I have that opinion.
+But who am I to say all this?
+The founder of an agency that specializes in Laravel and PHP?
+Of course I hold this opinion.

-Laravel and PHP is used by enterprise companies
+Laravel and PHP are used by enterprise companies

-OpenAI, the leader in artificial intelligence right now, has chosen Twill to manage their website.
-Twill is a CMS developed specifically for Laravel.
-This choice underlines the power of Laravel and PHP as the basis for mission-critical systems.
+OpenAI, currently the leading company in artificial intelligence, chose Twill to manage their website.
+Twill is a CMS built specifically for Laravel.
+This choice underscores the power of Laravel and PHP as a foundation for mission-critical systems.

-Shopify, one of the largest and most popular e-commerce platforms uses Laravel as a template for building Shopify apps.
+Shopify, one of the largest and most popular e-commerce platforms, uses Laravel as the recommended template for building Shopify apps.

 Long live PHP!